Inguinal hernia - discharge

 When to Call the Surgeon

 Call the surgeon if you or your child has any of the following:

 - A lot of bleeding from your incision

 - Difficulty breathing

-- Chills, or fever over 101°F (38.3°C)
+- Chills, or fever of 101°F (38.3°C), or higher

 - Trouble urinating

 - Swelling or pain in the testicles that is getting worse

 Malangoni MA, Rosen MJ.
 Hernias.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 46.

 Reviewed By: Debra G. Wechter, MD, FACS, General Surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.